ExpressionEngine/ExpressionEngine-User-Guide/docs/channels/category-heading.md

     category_id="5"

-The `category_id=` parameter allows you to override the detection of current category on URL.
+You can hard code the Category Heading tag to show a specific category.
+You may also specify multiple categories by separating them with the pipe character:

+    category_id=""13|42|147"

+Or use “not” to exclude categories:

+    category_id="not 45|534|807"

 ### `category_url_title=`

     category_url_title="press-releases"

-The `category_url_title=` parameter allows you to override the detection of current category on URL without the use of the [Category URL Titles In Links](control-panel/settings/content-design.md) feature.
+The `category_url_title=` parameter allows you to specify the URL title of a specific category you wish to display.

 NOTE: **Note:** You must specify the `channel` parameter to detect the category title.
 Unless you are using the `relaxed_categories` parameter, you can only list one channel name, since each channel can have separate category groups.